-The Region has demonstrated the essential nature of day programs by not only maintaining funding for day programs at 100% Regional cost, but in fact increasing funding during the past 4 years.
+The Region has demonstrated the essential nature of day programs by not only maintaining funding for day programs at 100% Regional cost, but in fact increasing funding during the past 5 years.
 This recent pattern of regional funding does not absolve the Province from its responsibility to also fund day programs.
 If the Province restored its cost-sharing funding for day programs to 1995 levels, the Region could reallocate regional funding to other essential services and supports for persons who are homeless or at risk of becoming homeless.

-The Region to request that the Province restore cost sharing for day programs to no less than 1995 levels (Fall 1999).
+- ✓ The Region to request that the Province restore cost sharing for day programs to no less than 1995 levels. - √ Facilitate expanded hours and broadened accessibility to day programs.

 Reduced risk of homelessness and increased support to persons who are currently homeless or at risk of becoming homeless.

 The CMHC report entitled "Best Practices Addressing Homelessness" (March 1999) recognizes the contribution of day programs to the provision of services to persons who are homeless or at risk of being homeless.